sanjsingh07/Domi-chain/docs/src/developing/clients/jsonrpc-api.md

 ### getHighestSnapshotSlot

-**NEW: This method is only available in solana-core v1.9 or newer.
-Please use [getSnapshotSlot](jsonrpc-api.md#getsnapshotslot) for solana-core v1.7/v1.8**
+**NEW: This method is only available in analog-core v1.9 or newer.
+Please use [getSnapshotSlot](jsonrpc-api.md#getsnapshotslot) for analog-core v1.7/v1.8**

 Returns the highest slot information that the node has snapshots for.